-There are several examples of previous microlenses at low latitudes that have ambiguous source distances. \cite{Street2016ApJ} found that the source in OGLE-2016-BLG-0966 was ambiguous between the foreground disk and bulge populations, leading to uncertainty in the derived properties of the lens and its planet.
+There are several examples of previous microlenses at low latitudes that have ambiguous source distances. \cite{Street2016ApJ} found that the source in OGLE-2016-BLG-0966 was ambiguous between the foreground disc and bulge populations, leading to uncertainties in the derived properties of the lens and its planet.
 Subsequent analysis of the spectrum of the source supports the conclusion that it is in the bulge but was unable to completely resolve this degeneracy \citep{Johnson2017PASP}.
 As another example, \cite{Bennett2018AJ} reported a source star with an unusually red colour in the planetary event MOA-2011-BLG-291.
 In this case, the traditional assumption of a bulge source would yield a planetary system with $D_L\sim 7$~kpc.
-However, a more careful analysis that incorporated constraints on the distance to the source preferred a system with both the lens and source located in the foreground Galactic disk ($D_L\sim 4$~kpc).
+However, a more careful analysis that incorporated constraints on the distance to the source preferred a system with both the lens and source located in the foreground Galactic disc ($D_L\sim 4$~kpc).
 Likewise, \cite{Shvartzvald2018ApJ} found the source in UKIRT-2017-BLG-001 is inconsistent with the standard assumption that it is at the distance to the red clump.
-Rather, they found it is more consistent with being part of the far disk population.
+Rather, they found it is more consistent with being part of the far disc population.
 Uncertainties in the distances to the sources propagate to uncertainties in the distances to the lenses.
-Thus, constraining the source distance is very important as it could affect the statistical study of the planet formation in different stellar environments (Galactic bulge vs. disk) \citep{Novati2015ApJ,Penny2016ApJ,Zhu2017AJ}.
+Thus, constraining the source distance is important as it could affect the statistical study of the planet formation in different stellar environments (Galactic bulge versus disc) \citep{Calchi2015ApJ,Penny2016ApJ,Zhu2017AJ}.

-Asteroseismology provides an excellent alternative for deriving precise stellar properties~\citep[see, e.g.,][]{Brown1994ARAA,Christensen2004SoPh,Aerts2010aste.book}.
-In the most basic form, it is based on two global asteroseismic parameters $\nu_{\rm max}$, the frequency of maximum power and $\Delta\nu$, the large-frequency separation, which are approximately related to the stellar mass $M$ and radius $R$ as~\citep{Ulrich1986ApJ,Brown1991ApJ,Kjeldsen1995AA}
+Asteroseismology provides an alternative for deriving precise stellar properties~\citep[see, e.g.,][]{Brown1994ARAA,Christensen2004SoPh,Aerts2010aste.book}.
+In the most basic form, it is based on two global asteroseismic parameters, the frequency of maximum power $\nu_{\rm max}$ and the large-frequency separation $\Delta\nu$, which are approximately related to the stellar mass $M$ and radius $R$ as~\citep{Ulrich1986ApJ,Brown1991ApJ,Kjeldsen1995AA}